 Below are three more questions to help you decide whether to invest in Stellar.

-1. Is it a good time to buy Stellar?
+1. Is now a good time to buy Stellar?

 That depends on your investing outlook.
-It’s a good time to buy XLM if you want to use Stellar’s platform or expect more people to flock to it in the future.
+It’s a good time to get involved with XLM if you want to use Stellar’s platform or expect more people to flock to it in the future.

 If your horizons are more short term, then the decision rests on your analysis of the current XLM price to look for opportunities.
-You can study price charts and then use technical indicators to decide when to buy.
-We perform this kind of analysis all the time and you can use our work to help you.
+You can study price charts and then use technical indicators to decide when to make your entry.

 Ripple, Bitcoin Cash, Stellar price analysis roundup